DAVE3625-22H/Lab-1/readme.md

 ## Hints

-- Check things that seem foreign in the pandas documentation
+- Inspect the data for outliers or missing data with pandas functionality

 - the `.info()` and `.describe()` dataframe functions can help you a lot with finding outliers in data